 This is a unique holiday, combining enjoyable birding in the Po Delta area with a three-night visit to Venice, around 120km to the northeast.
 Our hotel in the Po Delta is an exceptional 'agritourismo' experience, and the cuisine here is superb.
 Dinners, breakfast and lunches in the field are delightful; you may get a little carried away!
 We also use a high quality hotel in Venice, very well appointed and ideally located for navigating around 'La Serenissima'.

 The Po Delta is the site of one of Europe’s most important national parks.
 In early spring, birding features a range of resident and migrant species, and we spend three full days here.
-Key birds include Pygmy Cormorant, Marsh Sandpiper, Caspian Tern, Slender-billed and Mediterranean Gull, Ferruginous Duck, Long-eared Owl, Honey Buzzard and many other migrants, residents and water birds.
+Key birds include Pygmy Cormorant, Marsh Sandpiper, Caspian Tern, Slender-billed and Mediterranean Gull, Black-necked Grebe, Montagu's Harrier and many other migrants, residents and water birds.

 On Wednesday we transfer to Venice (just two hours away), and spend three nights in this wonderful city, where you have the opportunity to explore at leisure.
-Your experienced guide will be on hand to help you get the most from your visit, advise you how to visit the many museums and tourist sites, and arrange tickets for evening entertainment.
+Your Heatherlea Guide will be on hand to help you get the most from your visit, advise you how to visit the many museums and tourist sites, and arrange tickets for evening entertainment.
 A three-day waterbus ticket with unlimited travel is included in your holiday package, an invaluable asset as you explore the waterways of 'la serenissima'.
-We also include a waterbus transfer in both directions to and from the airport, a delightful way to travel.
+We also include a waterbus transfer in to the airport, a delightful way to travel.

 A unique two-centre experience combining absorbing birding with a great city break!

-This holiday offers a rare chance of Slender-billed Gull in breeding plumage
+This holiday offers a rare opportunity to find Slender-billed Gull in breeding plumage

 Enjoy your complimentary pre-flight overnight hotel before your holiday begins.

 Other excitement in previous holidays include an Adder swallowing a large Marsh Frog before our eyes, good views of Coypu and time spent identifying different races of Yellow Wagtail on passage to more northerly breeding grounds.
-Butterflies might include European and Scarce Swallowtails, Mallow Skipper, and Eastern Dappled White among others.
+We usually record 15-20 species of butterfly too, perhaps including European and Scarce Swallowtails, Mallow Skipper, and Eastern Dappled White among others.

 On this part of the holiday we hope to be joined by our friend and top local birder Menotti Passarella.
 'What Menotti doesn't know about the birds ............ of the Po Delta isn't worth knowing' Bob Scott, 'Where to go birdwatching in the Po Delta'.
 We are always guaranteed fascinating birding with Menotti, and often gain access to places not normally open to the public.
 We may also take a boat trip out into the shallow Adriatic lagoon to see breeding Slender-billed Gull, depending upon availability.